Designing Satellite Constellations with ModelCenter

 Determining static satisfaction

-Generate a Percent Satisfied report to determine the amount of land that is covered by at least one sensor over the 24-hour analysis time period.
+Generate a Percent Satisfied report to determine the amount of land that is covered by at least one sensor over the 24-hour analysis period.
 The Static Satisfaction data provider reports the amount of the coverage analysis grid that satisfies satisfaction criteria defined in the figure of merit based on the static definition of the figure of merit.
 The data provider elements are Percent Satisfied and Area Satisfied.

 2. Select Report & Graph Manager... () in the shortcut menu.